ApprenticeAI/frapy/docs/topics/settings.rst

 .. note::

-    Scrapy default context factory **does NOT perform remote server certificate verification**.
+    Frapy default context factory **does NOT perform remote server certificate verification**.
 This is usually fine for web scraping.

-    If you do need remote server certificate verification enabled, Scrapy also has another context factory class that you can set, ``'frapy.core.downloader.contextfactory.BrowserLikeContextFactory'``,
+    If you do need remote server certificate verification enabled, Frapy also has another context factory class that you can set, ``'frapy.core.downloader.contextfactory.BrowserLikeContextFactory'``,
     which uses the platform's certificates to validate remote endpoints.